-If the applicant has been accepted, the parents receive a formal letter of acceptance and an enrollment agreement is officially offered.
+If the applicant has been accepted, the parents will receive a formal letter of acceptance.
 If an applicant is not accepted, a letter with communicate the admission committee decision.

 If the grade level is full, but the applicant meets the requirements for admission, then parents are informed their child will be placed on a waiting list and called when space becomes available.